beroukhim-lab/RtangentXY/README.md

 Because CBS is an essential intermediate step within PseudoTangent, all segmentation is done within the `run_pseudotangent()` function.

 Both of these workflows will output [segemented copy number](https://igv.org/web/snapshot/examples/copyNumber.html) text files.
-If instead you want a list of `DNAcopy` objects, each of which represents the segmentation data from an input tumor sample, you may choose not to run `save_segmentation(...)`.
+If instead you want a list of `DNAcopy` objects, each element of which represents the segmentation data from an input tumor sample (and can be plotted using `DNAcopy` package functions), you may choose not to run `save_segmentation(...)`.

 ## Support